artsy/artsy.github.io/_posts/2017-04-22-danger-one-oh-again.md

 ## OK, got it.

-So, what kinds of tests can you write?
+Let's cover a few examples of the kind of tests can you write.

 #### Checking for changes to a specific file

 Checking for a CHANGELOG.
 This was the first rule imagined for Danger, I add it to every project.

-The first implementation of this rule can just be a check if `CHANGELOG.md` is modified in any PR, that can then be revised to also check whether there are git changes related to your app.
+The first implementation of this rule can just be a check if the file `CHANGELOG.md` is modified in any PR, that can then be revised to also check whether there are git changes related to your app.
 Then documentation, README, tooling updates don't require an entry.
 We also check if the PR title says "trivial" and skip the CHANGELOG check.